-ArcGIS Enterprise on Kubernetes has launched!
-In this blog, learn more about the cloud native architecture now available to eligible ArcGIS Enterprise customers as part of the 10.9 release.
+ArcGIS Enterprise on Kubernetes launched in 2021.
+In this article, learn more about the cloud native architecture available to our customers that use ArcGIS.

 Esri has been sharing our vision of the emerging Geospatial Infrastructure, which describes how we see the world becoming more interconnected and collaborating more closely than ever on the many challenges and opportunities that affect us all.
 “Helping you see what others can’t” is one of the key advantages of ArcGIS, a comprehensive Geographic Information System that helps you with location mapping, analytics, and collaboration.
 ArcGIS is implemented through multiple patterns such as Software as a Service, Platform as a Service, and desktop and server software.
 ArcGIS Enterprise helps you implement GIS in your own infrastructure, running on-premises or on the cloud.
 The latest release of ArcGIS Enterprise includes many new capabilities for ArcGIS Enterprise, as well as an important new way for you to deploy powerful GIS solutions: ArcGIS Enterprise on Kubernetes.